-Note that, technically, MPNNs do not include GATs, because these networks use embeddings of other neighboring nodes to calculate the attention value.
-However, Theorems \ref{inference} and \ref{gradient} can be naturally extended to GATs, and we can approximate GATs in constant time by neighbor sampling.
-This is surprising, because GATs may pay considerable attention to some nodes, and uniform sampling may fail to sample these nodes.
+Technically speaking, MPNNs do not include GATs, because these networks use embeddings of other neighboring nodes to calculate the attention value.
+However, our analysis can be naturally extended to GATs, and we can approximate GATs in constant time by neighbor sampling.
+This is surprising because GATs may pay considerable attention to some nodes, and uniform sampling may fail to sample these nodes.
 However, it can be shown that our assumptions, which do not seem related to this issue, prohibit this situation.
-The details are described in the appendices.